kevhardy/3354-p5Live/docs/software_comparison.md

 ### p5Live

-p5Live is used to create interesting designs and geometric animations in various different ways, and is usually aided by the use of Javascript.
-It can readily be embedded into most web browsers, potentially making it a useful tool for web designers.
+p5Live is used to create interesting designs and geometric animations in various different ways.
+It was designed to be a python implementation of the processing API.
+It is designed to be an easy way for beginning python programmers to design and utilize high-level functions that would normally dissuade them from attempting interesting projects.[6]
+###
 ## Works Cited:

 [1] https://marketplace.visualstudio.com/itemdetails?itemName=filipesabella.live-p5